unlv-evol/PatchTrack/README.md

 ### Abstract (Short)

-The use of **large language models (LLMs)** like ChatGPT in software development has surged, yet their role in collaborative workflows, particularly in patch decision-making within pull requests (PRs), remains underexplored.
-This study addresses this gap by analyzing developers' ChatGPT interactions across **285 merged PRs**, capturing 645 ChatGPT-generated code snippets and 3,486 patches from these PRs, systematically comparing them to assess integration patterns.
-Using this data, we developed `PatchTrack`, a classification tool that determines whether ChatGPT-generated patches were applied, not applied, or not suggested, identifying 115 applied patches, 64 not applied, and 106 cases with no patch suggestions.
-Additionally, we examine 53 closed PRs to assess how ChatGPT influences PR rejection. `PatchTrack` achieves **97.5% accuracy**, **96.5% precision**, **96.7% recall**, and a **96.6% F1-score**.
+The rapid adoption of **large language models (LLMs)** like ChatGPT has introduced new dynamics in software development, particularly within pull request workflows.
+While prior research has examined the quality of AI-generated code, little is known about how developers actually use these suggestions in real-world collaboration.
+We analyze **338 pull requests** from **255** GitHub repositories containing self-admitted ChatGPT usage, including **645** AI-generated snippets and **3,486** developer-authored patches.
+We introduce `PatchTrack`, a tool that classifies whether ChatGPT patches were applied, not applied, or not suggested, enabling fine-grained analysis of AI-assisted decisions.
+Full adoption of ChatGPT code is rare: the median integration rate was **25%**.
+A qualitative analysis of **89** pull requests with integrated patches revealed recurring patterns of *structural integration*, s*elective extraction*, and *iterative refinement*, showing that developers typically treat ChatGPT’s output as a starting point rather than a final implementation.

 ## Directory Structure and Description
 ```